-Live music is a pillar of Charleston’s nightlife scene, so you won’t have a hard time finding your groove out on the town.
+Live music is a staple of Charleston’s nightlife scene, so you won’t have a hard time finding your groove out on the town.
 There’s a healthy mix of small clubs mostly dedicated to budding artists around the region and larger venues that book …

 Well, all the attention is starting to make us blush.
 In July, Travel & Leisure named Charleston its No. 1 city in the United States for the fifth year running and No. 2 in the world — the only American city among its top 10 overall.

 As more and more people move to the Charleston area, the land on which residents work and play is becoming a bit more congested.
 Depending on who you talk to, this growth is welcomed, while others long for the good old days.

 If you're drawn to the suburbs of the Lowcountry, West Ashley might be a good fit for you if you have children but don't exactly have the budget to live in the increasingly expensive town of Mount Pleasant.
 It is Charleston's largest and olde…

 North Charleston, the state's third largest city, has something for everyone.

 Located between the historic Charleston peninsula and the barrier island beaches on Sullivan's Island and Isle of Palms, Mount Pleasant has been one of South Carolina's fastest-growing communities for years.